 The Family Health Insurance Award Program (FHIAP) offers international students the funding needed to purchase health insurance for their dependent family member(s) who need coverage.

 FHIAP has two award cycles each year.
 Applications for funding to buy health insurance for the fall semester are due in early September.
 Applications for funding to buy health insurance for the spring semester are due in early February.
+Awardees can renew their awards for continued coverage and assistance.

 Dependents of F-1 or J-1 students who are not U.S. Citizens.